-It allows us to recognize key achievements, growth opportunities, lessons, wisdom attained, etc.
+It helps us recognize key achievements, growth opportunities, lessons, wisdom attained, etc.

-It can help us find new meaning between our life now in relation to the past and future
+It can help us identify patterns between our life now, in relation to the past and future

 It can help us understand how our experiences better prepared us in facing future challenges and helped positively shape our life and character.

-It can help us understand - even appreciate - the value of past events and experiences, even negative ones, in strengthening who we are today.
+It can help us understand - even appreciate - the value of past events and experiences, especially the negative ones, in strengthening who we are today.

 Timeline Exercise for 2020

-In order to turn the negatives into positives there are 4 steps that need to be taken in order to transform them into positives and let them go; the steps are as follows:
+In order to turn the negative events and experiences into positive ones, there are 4 steps that need to be taken in order to transform them and LET THEM GO!!

 1. Feel it to Heal it